Skip to content

 In a hurry?
 TL;DR

-• 1Sharks have roamed the Earth for about 400 million years.
+• 1Sharks have roamed the oceans for approximately 400 million years, predating trees by 50 million years.

-• 2Trees, surprisingly, emerged much later, around 350 million years ago.
+• 3Trees, a later evolutionary development, emerged around 350 million years ago.

 Why It Matters